kadoshmt/calculator-react/README.md

 to set the display to 0.
 -   [x] User can see 'ERR' displayed if any operation would exceed the 8 digit maximum.

-## Bonus features

--   [ ] User can click a '+/-' button to change the sign of the number that is currently displayed.
--   [ ] User can see a decimal point ('.') button on the entry pad to that allows floating point numbers up to 3 places to be entered and operations to be carried out to the maximum number of decimal places entered for any one number.